COVID-19 Resources, Updates, and FAQs

-Additionally, please feel free to share this link with others.
+Additionally, please feel free to share the link for our live-stream with others, or invite them to join us at Drive-In Worship.
 One of the great opportunities in our culture right now for the gospel is the abundance of online church services in a time of heightened fear and anxiety.
 People are looking for hope, many are stuck at home, and there will be many opportunities to join in an online church gathering for those who would not typically attend church.
 Please pray for this to happen, both for us at MCBC and other churches across our country.
 What an opportunity for the spread of the gospel!

 Music is an important way for us to be encouraged by and to be reminded of the truths of the gospel.
-Our worship team will be recording songs for us that will accompany our Sunday morning videos.
-We believe that it would be a great way for your family to worship together if you sing along at home during the videos!
+For those who are watching the live-stream of our Drive-In Worship from your home, we believe that it would be a great way for your family to worship together if you sing along during the videos!
 Even if you don’t sing aloud, listen to these words and be reminded of God’s goodness and mercy as a part of your worship with your family.

-Pastor Rhett will be sending out resources for encouraging family devotions and conversations during these next two weeks while we are away from MC Kids and Kids Worship.
-If you have not already, please be sure to read over Pastor Rhett’s helpful guide, “Talking with Your Kids about the Coronavirus”.
+Pastor Rhett has posted excellent resources for encouraging family devotions and conversations during this time of shelter-in-place.
+If you have not already, please be sure to read over Pastor Rhett’s helpful guide, “Talking with Your Kids about the Coronavirus” as well as the other great resources in the Parent Resource Packet linked at the top of this page.
 Our desire at MCBC is to partner with parents as they disciple their children, and we believe that these weeks will give families a great opportunity to take the next step in cultivating family worship at home.

 MOUNTAIN CREEK STUDENT MINISTRY

 Family devotions and discussions centered around the Word are not just for our younger children, but for our families with middle and high school students as well.
-Pastor Matt will be sending out video messages designed for our youth but with discussion at home in mind as well.
-As with our Sunday morning gatherings, we would love for our youth to go online to watch and interact during these messages.
+Pastor Matt has been hosting Youth Night Live on Wednesdays at 6:30 p.m. on our YouTube Channel.
+If you have 6th-12th Grade students looking for encouragement, we’d love for them to join us!

 WHAT ABOUT OUR LIFE GROUPS?

-Life Groups will not be meeting at this time due to the recommendation from President Trump that all gatherings be restricted to 10 people or less.
+Life Groups will not be meeting in person at this time due to the guidelines in place by our state government.
 We are praying and hoping that the virus spread will be slowed quickly with these measures and that very soon we will be able to begin meeting together as Life Groups once again.

-In the meantime, we encourage our Life Groups to reach out to one another and check in on one another.
+In the meantime, for all our Life Groups who are able to do so, we encourage them to be meeting together via Zoom or some other video platform.
+Additionally, we encourage our Life Groups to continue to reach out to one another and check in on one another.
 God has designed us to follow Jesus together, and though it may be wise to suspend our physical gatherings temporarily, we still need mutual encouragement and care.
 The question for each of our groups is this: How can your group continue to pray for one another and encourage one another in this context?

 CAN WE CONTINUE TO GIVE DURING THIS BREAK?

 Yes.
 Giving through the local church is an act of worship, and just as we encourage you to continue in other areas of worship in this time, we also encourage you to continue in this.
-At this time there are two ways that you can give: You can give by mail (255 W. Mountain Creek Church Rd., Greenville SC, 29609), or you can give online by bank draft or card at mountaincreekbc.org/give.
-Simply click on the link on that page or click on the icon at the bottom right of any page on the MCBC website.
-Giving via bank draft is completely free.
+At this time there are three ways that you can give: You can give online by bank draft or card at mountaincreekbc.org/give; you can give by mail (255 W. Mountain Creek Church Rd., Greenville SC, 29609); or you can give at our Drive-In Worship giving stations as you exit the parking lot.

 - Rhett Burns – email@example.com (Associate Pastor; Families, Children, Missions)